pfsense/docs/source/vpn/ipsec/ipsec-routed.rst

 .. note:: Routed IPsec is not replacing traditional tunneled IPsec, both may be used.
 The choice is up to the user when creating an IPsec Phase 2 entry.

-.. note:: Routed IPsec is available on firewalls running pfSense software version 2.4.4-RELEASE or later.
+.. note:: Routed IPsec is available on firewalls running pfSense® software version 2.4.4-RELEASE or later.

 Prerequisites